-In 2018, the Ishpingo foundation helps 13 kichwa families to replant endemic fruit tree species on their plots, located in the vicinity of the Natural Park of Llanganates.
-To implement this action we built a nursery of 3.000 plants.
-The plantation is scheduled to start at the end of 2018.
-Each family is going to plant 200 trees.
+Since 2018, the Ishpingo foundation has helped 16 kichwa families to replant endemic fruit tree species on their plots, located in the vicinity of the Natural Park of Llanganates.
+The saplings were grown in a nursery with a capacity of 3.000 plants.
+The plantation took place troughout the year, each family has planted 200 trees.
 Our medium-term purpose is to encourage wildlife to come back in this area.
 The group that have initiated this project wants to set up an agrotourism system combined with the creation of ecological trails within the Natural Park of Llanganates.
 Tourists will then have the opportunity to observe wildlife (jaguars, pumas, tapirs, monkeys, wild boars, agoutis, Cingulatas…).
 A wonderful project just starting…

 #2 Reforesting the Natural Park of Llanganates

 Selective deforestation of key timber species that has been going on for several decades has caused the near extinction of these species withtin the agricultural plots.
 Wood is an indispensable material, especially to build houses, but it becomes rare thus a source of conflicts.
 To avoid illegal cuts within the Natural Park of Llanganates it is essential to reforest the farms of the indigenous populations around.